 Whilst executing the projects, Graphext transformed our quantitative value targets into handy quartiles.
 For each project, this left us with a new categorical rank - Value Quartiles - that classed each player as having either a High, Medium-High, Medium-Low or Low value.
 These quartiles were the secret to finding which skills were driving up the price of players.
 If we could recognise these skills then we could also recognise the players possessing them and snap up the cheapest of the bunch.

-Using the categorical quartiles for the value of players, we compared the skills sets of High, Medium-High, Medium-Low and Low value players to determine which skills cause players to be assigned higher values.
+Using the categorical quartiles for the value of players, we compared the skills sets of

 For each position, we opened up the Value Quartiles in Graphext's compare panel and generated a series of charts explaining the difference between the quartile ranges.
 These charts, signifying the relevance of each performance attribute in relation to the value of a player, allowed us to identify the most important performance attributes of footballers in our four general positions.

 The qualities distinguishing ranks of forwards concerned a player's ability to take chances in the final third of the pitch.
 Positioning ranked as most important with Finishing and Ball Control close after and followed by Reactions and Shot Power.

 Compare: The key characteristics of forwards.

 For midfielders, Ball Control and Reactions also featured.
 On top of these, Vision, Dribbling and Short Passing are considered to be the most significant performance characteristics of a midfielder.